Republic of Vanuatu with its capital Port-Vila

 More than 80 islands, about 65 of which are inhabited.
 Southeast of the Solomon Islands, north of New Caledonia and west of Fiji, together equivalent to 109.5 by 109.5 kilometers or roughly 68.5 miles.
 Tropical.

 Chief of state: Iolu Abil (president) since 2 September 2009, Presbyterian, Party of Our Land.
-Head of government: Sato Kilman (prime minister) since 26 June 2011, People's Progress Party.
+Head of government: Moana Carcasses Kalosil (prime minister, male) since 23 March 2013, Green Confederation.

 Chief of state is a presidents elected for a five-year term by an electoral college consisting of parliament and the presidents of the regional councils.
 A unicameral parliament with 52 members elected by popular vote for to four-year terms.